Coursera Vs Linkedin Learning – Which Site Is Right For Your Learning Needs?

 Coursera Logo

-Coursera was founded by two Stanford professors in 2012, after their experiment with a single online class room led to over 13,000 students signing up.
-Coursera is a library of online video courses, partnering with universities like Yale and Rice to offer over 3,900 courses.
+Two Stanford professors launched Coursera in 2012 after their single online experiment attracted over 13,000 students.
+Today, Coursera operates as an extensive online video course library, collaborating with prestigious universities like Yale and Rice to deliver over 3,900 courses.

 Coursera Catalog